General corner charge formula in two-dimensional C_n-symmetric higher-order topological insulators: Conclusion and Discussion

 Our proof also shows that even when the positions of the nuclei and the electronic states are largely modulated near the boundaries, the corner charge is still quantized to fractional values as long as the system is $C_n$-symmetric and the edge charge density is zero.
 Thus, unlike previous theories, our theory also includes some insulators with non-vanishing bulk polarization, and in such cases with $C_3$ or $C_4$ symmetries, we find that the value of the corner charge depends on the Wyckoff position of the center of the $C_n$-symmetric crystal.

 We note that the corner charge formula has a simple form like Eq.~(\ref{Q_c_general}) only when the system has $C_n$ rotational symmetry.
-The corner charge in systems without rotational symmetry is discussed in Refs.~[\onlinecite{PhysRevResearch.2.043012}, \onlinecite{ren2020quadrupole}].
+The corner charge in systems without rotational symmetry is discussed in Refs.~[\onlinecite{PhysRevResearch.2.043012}, \onlinecite{PhysRevB.103.035147}].

+Finally, we briefly comment on the generalization of our results to three-dimensional systems.
+There are two directions for generalization: hinge charge calculation and corner charge calculation.
+First, let us consider a case where a three-dimensional system can be regarded as a stack of $C_n$-symmetric two-dimensional systems, and cut the system into $n$-gonal prism.
+Then, the hinge charge per unit length is equal to the corner charge of the two-dimensional layer divided by the hinge period $a_{\text{hinge}}$.
+In this case, our formula can be used to determine the hinge charge.
+However, it is not clear that our formula can be generalized to the calculation of the hinge charge of general three-dimensional systems, and it is future work.

+The generalization to the calculation of corner charges is a more non-trivial problem.
+In order to discuss corner charges in three-dimensional systems, it is necessary to discuss the charge neutrality of the hinge in addition to the charge neutrality of the bulk and the surface.
+However, it is not clear whether the charge neutrality of the hinge can be determined only from the bulk quantity.
+Furthermore, three-dimensional systems can be cut out in various ways, and the same crystal may have different corner charges.
+For example, in the case cubic symmetry, both octahedron and cube maintain the cubic symmetry.
+These two may have different corner charges due to the different number of corners.

+\textit{Note added.} A recent publication \cite{PhysRevB.103.165109} computes the filling anomaly for two- and three-dimensional $C_4$ symmetric lattices, and our results agree with it for two-dimensional $C_4$ symmetric lattices.

 {}